- Search online

 - Moving in

 Whether you are looking for an apartment or villa for rent in Dubai, here is a list of everything you need to do.
-This guide to renting in Dubai will ensure you find the right house for you and your family.
+This guide to renting in Dubai will ensure you find the house which is just right for you and your family.

 SEARCH AND SHORTLIST PROPERTY LISTINGS

 Renting in Dubai for many starts with a quick online search.
-You can check out Bayut to identify properties for rent in Dubai that suit your preferences and budget.
-Types of residential properties in Dubai that you can find on the website include:
+You can check out Bayut to identify properties for rent in Dubai that suit your individual preferences and budget.
+Some of the types of residential properties in Dubai that you can find on the website include:

 - Apartments